 How does a charge carrier move in an antiferromagnetic insulator?
-Since Brinkman and Rice posed this deceptively simple question over forty years ago~\cite{Brinkman:1970ik}, it has become a canonical problem in condensed matter physics and is widely thought to be at the heart of high-temperature superconductivity~\cite{Lee:2006de}.
-More recent attention has turned to optical excitations in correlated insulators~\cite{Eckstein:2013he,Iyoda:2014cj,Kanamori:2011dx}, which can be studied now in real time with pulsed lasers~\cite{Wall:2012uj,Basov:2011un}.
-Interest in these states extends from their microscopic properties to their role in photoinduced transitions between distinct structural, magnetic, conducting, and superconducting phases~\cite{Okamoto:2011da,Okamoto:2010iq,Yonemitsu:2008ue}.
-Here, we measure the transient terahertz photoconductivity (THz-PC) of insulating antiferromagnetic copper oxides, and characterize its dependence on time, frequency, excitation density, and temperature.
-We find that photocarriers evolve from a nonequilibrium state of relatively high mobility to a thermalized state characterized by hopping conduction.
+Since Brinkman and Rice posed this deceptively simple question over forty years ago~\cite{Brinkman1970}, it has become a canonical problem in condensed matter physics and is widely thought to be at the heart of high-temperature superconductivity~\cite{Lee2006}.
+Attempts to answer it have traditionally focused on chemically doped systems with one type of carrier.
+But it is also possible to examine the motion of photoexcited charge carriers, which can now be studied experimentally in real time with pulsed lasers~\cite{Ulbricht2011, Basov2011, Wall2012, Giannetti2016}, and theoretically with advanced computational methods~\cite{Eckstein2013, Iyoda2014, Kanamori2011, Aoki2014}.
+As a step in this effort, we have measured the transient terahertz photoconductivity (THz-PC) of insulating antiferromagnetic copper oxides, and characterized its dependence on time, frequency, excitation density, and temperature.
+We find that photocarriers evolve from a nonequilibrium state of relatively high mobility to a thermalized state that has an activated temperature dependence.
 These measurements provide a benchmark for future research on optical and single-particle excitations in magnetic solids.

-In many correlated insulators, photoexcitation can liberate carriers by melting an ordered state that inhibits their conduction in equilibrium~\cite{Basov:2011un}.
-We focus here on photocarriers created instead through direct excitation across the correlation gap~\cite{Iwai:2003cj,Okamoto:2007kc,Wall:2011dq,Okamoto:2011da}.
-Our approach complements photoemission, which provides access to individual hole states in insulating cuprates, but not to their transport properties~\cite{Damascelli:2003wj,Shen:2004vp,Shen:2007kl}.
-Our experiments also offer guidance to the growing theoretical interest in the nonequilibrium properties of Mott insulators~\cite{Aoki:2014bm}.